 - Performance as Team Leader/Member.

 19. POLICY ON APPOINTMENT AND REMUNERATION OF DIRECTORS:

 The Board has on the recommendation of the Nomination & Remuneration Committeeformulated criteria for determining Qualifications Positive Attributes and Independenceof a Director and also a Policy for remuneration of Directors Key managerial Personneland senior management.
-The details of criteria laid down and the Remuneration Policy aregiven in the Corporate Governance Report.

-19. INDEPENDENT DIRECTORS MEETING:
+21. INDEPENDENT DIRECTORS' MEETING:

 22. COMMITTEES OF THE BOARD:

 There are currently Three Committees of the Board as follows: